txm676/ISAR_Extrap/README.md

 these cases, we have replaced the original version.
 As such, the datasets presented here differ slightly from those used in the original publication.
-In addition, since the paper was published in 2019, there have been numerous updated made to the ‘sars’ R package, including replacing models, bug fixes and improving the fitting algorithms.
+In addition, since the paper was published in 2019, there have been numerous updates made to the ‘sars’ R package, including replacing models, bug fixes and improving the fitting algorithms.
 As such, the results presented here may differ slightly from those published in the original paper, although the main conclusions are